Ad Blocker Detected

 Our website is made possible by displaying online advertisements to our visitors.
 Please consider supporting us by disabling your ad blocker.

 Before telling you what are the main functions of polysaccharides in plants, I would like to mention about polysaccharides first.
 Polysaccharides are the carbohydrates that mean hydrates of carbon.
 The simplest formula for carbohydrates is Cn(H2O)n, where n can be 3 or more than 3.
 The simplest carbohydrates are glyceraldehyde and dihydroxyacetone.

 Glyceraldehyde and dihydroxyacetone, are triose but one is aldose and the next is ketose respectively.
 They are named according to the number of carbon and the type of carbonyl group present in the molecule.
 Such as triose, tetrose, pentose, and hexose.
 These are the simple sugar/carbohydrates that are the building blocks of complex carbohydrates such as polysaccharides.

 Polysaccharides (poly + saccharides) are the polymeric carbohydrates that are mainly composed of hexoses and some pentoses and their modified forms such as acids, amides, phosphorylated and sulfated forms.
 These subunits are linked to each other with glycosidic bonds (an ether bond that involves central oxygen atom connecting two carom atoms).

 Main functions of carbohydrates in plants

-Starch is mainly used for energy production that fuels growth and development of the plants.
-Cellulose is a polymer of 1→4 linked β-D-Glucose units, in the same way, starch is a 1→4 linked α-D-Glucose with some branches at 2 (2→6 linkage).
+Starch is mainly used for energy production that fuels the growth and development of the plants.
+Cellulose is a polymer of 1→4 linked β-D-Glucose units, in the same way, starch is a 1→4 linked α-D-Glucose with some branches at 2 (2→6 linkages).